guillaumed83/Simulation_MS_CMR_smolts_restigouche/README.md

 # Restigouche smolt monitoring program

-Restigouche smolt CMR data analysis
-This repositery contains the scripts necessary to conduct the analysis presented in the MS "Estimating Atlantic salmon smolt abundance in a large Canadian catchment using multiple rotary screw traps
+This repositery contains the scripts necessary to conduct the simulation analysis presented in the MS "Estimating Atlantic salmon smolt abundance in a large Canadian catchment using multiple rotary screw traps"

 ## Background
 A set models are tested to evaluate their suitability to the Restigouche smolt CMR dataset.